 The oral presentation, required of all first-year students at the end of the first term, consists of a brief critical reading of a literary text in French, followed by questioning related to the text.
 Students are allowed a choice from three texts.
-The presentation is given in French.
-Answers are to be given in the language in which they are asked.
+The presentation is given in French and questions are answered in the language in which they are formulated.

-The general examination is usually taken at the end of the second year.
-Its purpose is to test students’ knowledge of and capacity to conduct research across the six periods taught in the department (Middle Ages, Renaissance, 17th Century, 18th Century, 19th Century, and 20th-21st Century including “francophonie”).
+The purpose of the examination is to test students’ knowledge and capacity to conduct research across the six periods taught in the department (Middle Ages, Renaissance, 17th, 18th, 19th, and 20th-21st centuries) as well as francophone literature.

 Final Public Oral Examination

-After the completed dissertation has been recommended for acceptance by the two appointed readers, the examination is set for a date convenient to the candidate and to the department.
-The examination consists of a formal public lecture of 30 minutes, in English or French, describing the work undertaken and achieved in the writing of the dissertation, followed by questions from the examining committee and other faculty.
-No grade is given other than pass or fail.
-Although five years following the general examination are allowed for completion of the dissertation, students should make every effort to complete it during their residence at Princeton.
+Once the completed dissertation has been recommended for acceptance by the two appointed readers, there is an examination consisting of a formal public lecture of thirty minutes describing the work undertaken and achieved in the writing of the dissertation as well as questions from the examining committee and other faculty.